Massachusetts Teaching Certification Program Overviews

 Teaching Certification in Massachusetts

 Universities in Massachusetts offer teacher education programs at the bachelor's and master's degree levels, preparing students for state certification.
 Aspiring Massachusetts teachers will find that the following two schools offer a variety of programs.
 Learn about the areas of specialization, degree levels and student teaching requirements at these schools.
-The table at the bottom of this article also reveals additional school facts.

 - University of Massachusetts - Amherst, centrally located in the state, offers master's degrees leading to certification in early childhood/elementary, secondary and reading/writing education.
+The university also offers specialist and doctoral programs in education for advanced students.

 University of Massachusetts - Amherst